ParidhiSinghPS/LINUX_DOCS/Readme.md

 ## BASIC COMMANDS OF LINUX
 - 25 Basic Linux Commands For Beginners:-
-1. Is command in Linux
+1. ls command in Linux
 - Displays information about files in the current directory.
 2.  pwd command in Linux
 - Displays the current working directory.